European-XFEL/CrystFEL-Jupyter-utilities/README.md

 # Description:
 CrystFEL-Jupyter-utilities is a project with graphical tools from CrystFEL implemented in Python.
-The project is intended to work as a wrapper for CrystFEL tools when it is notpossible to use a graphical environment but graphical (interactive) features are needed.
+The project is intended to work as a wrapper for CrystFEL tools when it is not possible to use a graphical environment but graphical (interactive) features are needed.
 The tools were written to resemble original CrystFEL tools while at the same time feature some of the requests from CrystFEL users.
 In particular following tools are available:

 * hdfsee
-* check-peak-detection.sh (script)
+* check-peak-detection (script)
 * cell_explorer

 Is is recommended to cite the original CrystFEL papers if one is planning to